frace/git-passport/README.md

 # What is git-passport?
-A Git pre-commit hook which lets us select a local ID from a predefined set of git identities.
+git-passport is a Git pre-commit hook written in Python to manage multiple Git user identities.

 ## Get it!